What is a Small Company? – Meaning & Explanation Under Companies Act, 2013

 3. Smaller market area:

-Small companies often serve a small market area or small section of the society like a convenience store or department store functioning in rural townships.
-They have small area for operating business.
-They do not have to handle business out of states or countries as the activities are confined to a single area.
+Small companies often serve a small market area or a specific segment of society, such as a convenience store or department store operating in rural townships.
+They have a small area for operating a business.
+They do not have to handle business outside of their state or country, as the activities are confined to a single location.

 Advantages of a Small Company

-There are certain advantages or pros which are enjoyed by small company owners and the same are listed below:
+There are certain advantages or pros which small company owners enjoy, and the same are listed below:

 1. Board Meetings

-The Companies Act provides certain relaxations to OPC, small companies, dormant companies, and private companies whereby it states that such companies can hold one meeting in each half of the calendar year which makes the same as 2 board meetings in a year.
-The same in the case of other companies shall be a minimum of 4 during a year.
+The Companies Act provides certain relaxations to OPCs, small companies, dormant companies, and private companies, whereby it states that such companies can hold one meeting in each half of the calendar year, which effectively constitutes two board meetings per year.
+The same applies to other companies, with a minimum of 4 per year.

 1. Annual Return

-While filing the annual return of a small company the same can be signed by a Company Secretary or a director of the small company.
-But in the case of any other private limited company which is not considered a small company, both director, and the Company Secretary shall sign annual return.
+While filing the annual return of a small company, the same can be signed by a Company Secretary or a director of the small company.
+But in the case of any other private limited company which is not considered a small company, both the directors and the Company Secretary shall sign the annual return.

 1. Cash Flow Statement